Magyartanulas/magyartanulas.github.io/coverb_separation.md

 * Megtaláltam a kulcsot.
 (I found my key.
 Neutral)
 * Nem  találtam meg a kulcsot. - (I didn't find the key.
 Negated)

-* György megoldta a keresztrejtvényt. - (György solved the crossword.
+* György megoldotta a keresztrejtvényt. - (György solved the crossword.
 Neutral)
-* György nem oldta meg a keresztrejtvényt. - (György didn't solve the crossword.
+* György nem oldotta meg a keresztrejtvényt. - (György didn't solve the crossword.
 Negated)

 Because of the coverb always separating when present in a negated sentence, negated verbs are a kind of emphasis.